k-gifford/meanapp/README.md

 # meanapp
 Below are some screenshots of what the web app looks like on the different pages.

-It is quite a simple project at the moment, however this is ogin to be used in future projects as mine.
+It is quite a simple project at the moment, however this is going to be used in future projects of mine.
 Building upon this while learning new things.

 # HOME
 ![homepage](docs/homepage.png)